bluez/bluez/doc/org.bluez.MediaEndpoint.rst

 Methods
 -------

+.. _SetConfiguration:

 void SetConfiguration(object transport, dict properties)
 ````````````````````````````````````````````````````````

 	Set configuration for the transport.

+	:object transport:

+		Configured transport object.

+	:dict properties:

+		Configured **org.bluez.MediaTransport(5)** properties.

-	For client role transport must be set with a server endpoint oject which
+	For client role transport must be set with a server endpoint
-	will be configured and the properties must contain the following
+	object which will be configured and the properties must
-	properties:
+	contain the following properties:

 	:array{byte} Capabilities [Mandatory]: